mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 learning about the intricacies at many levels.
 If one optimizes this travel away by jumping directly to obtaining the answer, one doesn't truly appreciate the fact.

-When ones rushes and doesn't stop to think, the task usually takes longer or comes out worse.

 > The reality of your own nature should determine speed.
 If you become restless, speed up.
 If you become winded, slow down.
 You climb the mountain in equilibrium between restlessness and exhaustion.